wires/easypost/docs/easypost.rst

  host  easypost easypost 127.0.0.1/32 md5

 (Make sure this is above the line that says ``local all all ident sameuser``.
-Also, the second line is nog needed if there is a line like ``host all all 127.0.0.1/32 md5``.)
+Also, the second line is not needed if there is a line like ``host all all 127.0.0.1/32 md5``.)

+Now restart postgresql with ``/etc/init.d/postgresql-8.3 restart``.

 That's it.
 You can test this (as any user) with:::